• Surgical Oncology Insight Banner Ad x

 Assistant Program Director: John Mullinax, MD

-Moffitt Cancer Center is the only NCI-designated Comprehensive Cancer Center in the state of Florida.
-The institution has experience remarkable growth since it was established in 1986.
-There are over 11,000 surgical cases performed each year and over 23,000 new patients seen.
-The Cancer Center receives more than $70 million in federal and corporate research grants annually.
+Moffitt Cancer Center is the first NCI-designated Comprehensive Cancer Center based in the state of Florida.
+The institution has experienced remarkable growth since it was established in 1986.
+There are approximately 14,000 surgical cases performed and over 30,000 new patients seen per year.
+The cancer center receives more than $70 million in federal and corporate research grants annually.

 Our fellows are exposed to every aspect of Complex General Surgical Oncology.
 Trainees will see the full spectrum of pathology within each disease site.
-From a technical standpoint, fellows will gain experience with specialized procedures such as cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (CRS/HIPEC), isolated limb infusion, percutaneous hepatic perfusion, T-VEC and CAR-T. When appropriate, we employ minimally invasive (robotic and laparoscopic) approaches for resection.
+From a technical standpoint, fellows will gain experience with specialized procedures such as cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (CRS/HIPEC), isolated limb infusion, percutaneous hepatic perfusion, intralesional therapy and adoptive cell therapy.
+When appropriate, we employ minimally invasive (robotic and laparoscopic) approaches for resection.
 Our large patient volume also allows for exposure to palliative operations and treatment of complications associated with medical therapy (specifically immunotherapy and bone marrow transplant).
-Our fellows graduate with an average of 450 cases and easily meet SSO recommended case volumes.
+Our fellows graduate with an average of 450 cases and easily meet ACGME recommended case volumes.

 Clinical teaching occurs continuously while on rotation.
 Additional didactic teaching sessions are also considered a priority.
-We have a weekly Morbidity and Mortality conference which covers quality improvement issues and specifically allows fellows to discuss important management decisions which occur during the care of a patient.
+We have a weekly morbidity and mortality conference which covers quality improvement issues and specifically allows fellows to discuss important management decisions that occur during the care of complex oncology patients.
 Additionally, Fellows Conference is a weekly dedicated teaching session during which a fellow presents a specific topic to the group, with a faculty mentor to help highlight the important points during the discussion.
 These conferences help prepare our fellows for written and oral board examinations.

-The last ACGME site visit was in January of 2018.
-We currently have no citations.
-The program is approved to graduate 5 fellows per year starting August of 2023.
-Many of our fellows have become leaders in academic surgical oncologic oncology, but all are experts in the multidisciplinary care of the cancer patient.
+The program is currently approved to graduate five fellows per year.
+Many of our fellows have become leaders in academic surgical oncology, but all are experts in the multidisciplinary care of the cancer patient.

 Mentoring and Research

 The PD and APD meet with all fellows on a quarterly basis.
-These meetings allow for feedback from trainees and an open dialogue about the training program.
-From the beginning of fellowship, we start to identify professional interest to help guide each individual to the appropriate position at graduation.
+These meetings allow for feedback from trainees and open dialogue about the training program.
+From the beginning of fellowship, we start to identify professional interests to help guide each individual to the appropriate position at graduation.

 Eligibility